-To play your best pickleball in a tournament, be mindful of the following tournament tips:
+To play your best pickleball in your next tournament, be mindful of the following 11 tournament tips:

-Stay Hydrated – Pickleball tournaments can quickly lead to long days on the courts (and, as a result, maybe even some muscle cramps or lethargic feelings on the court).
-Make sure you stay hydrated, not only during your tournament, but also leading up to your tournament.
+- Stay Hydrated – Pickleball tournaments can quickly lead to long days on the courts (and, as a result, maybe even some muscle cramps or lethargic feelings on the court).
+Make sure you stay hydrated, not only during the tournament, but also in the days/weeks leading up to the tournament.

-Pay Attention to Your Bracket and the Wait List – If you are late to your match on the day of the tournament, a tournament director can be strict and force you to forfeit.
-So, pay attention to your bracket and the wait list for your tournament.
-Be mindful of when your next match is being called onto the courts.
+- Pay Attention to Your Bracket and the Wait List – If you are late to your match on the day of the pickleball tournament, a tournament director can be strict and force you to forfeit.
+So, pay attention to your bracket and the wait list.
+Be mindful of when your next match is being called onto the courts and be prompt!

-Stay Warmed Up – Pickleball tournaments can be a lot of start and stop throughout the day.
-In other words, you play a match, then sit for a while waiting for your next match.
+- Stay Warmed Up – Pickleball tournaments can be a lot of start and stop throughout the day.
+In other words, you could play a match, then sit for a while waiting for your next match.
 Then, jump back on the courts, and then wait again, and so on.
 It is important to stay limber and warmed up, and avoid stiffening up during your waiting periods.
 You may even want to consider practicing this start-and-stop tempo prior to the day of the tournament.

 - Know the Rules, Especially with Referees – Each pickleball tournament can have its own rules.
 For instance, maybe you are playing a round robin, where each match is one game to 21.
 If that is the case, your strategy may be very different than a match with best two out of three games to 11.
 Also, be aware that you may have a referee in tournament play.
-When you are playing with a referee, there are a few specific rules that you should be aware of, which include (a) do not start your serve until the referee calls the complete score (three numbers (e.g. 0-0-2)); and (b) you and your partner can only ask the referee two questions—(i) what is the score? and (ii) am I the correct server?
-You must be able to determine if you are in the correct positioning on the court based upon these two questions.
-Also, be aware that a referee can alter the tempo of a game from what you are used to.
+When you are playing with a referee, there are a few specific rules that you should be aware of, which include (a) do not hit your serve until the referee calls the complete score (three numbers (e.g. 0-0-2) in doubles pickleball); and (b) you and your partner can ask the referee if you are in the correct position, if you are the correct server/receiver, and what is the score.
+Lastly, be aware that a referee can alter the tempo of a game from what you are used to.
 Stay in your zone and keep your rhythm in between serves and returns of serve.

-Have Fun! – Above all, pickleball is meant to be fun, so make sure you enjoy your day on the courts!
+- Have Fun! – Most importantly, pickleball is meant to be fun, so make sure you enjoy your day on the courts!
 There is no such thing as a bad day out on the pickleball courts.